asmaebfsl/meta-edm/README.md

 The global data management market reached **USD 122 billion in 2024**, yet approximately **70% of digital transformation initiatives fail** due to inadequate data governance or fragmented architectures.
 Data analysts still spend **30–50% of their time** searching for, cleaning, and preparing data rather than deriving analytical value.

-A fundamental reason for this paradox is structural: existing enterprise data management frameworks — including industry standards such as DAMA-DMBOK 2 and DCAM — exhibit three critical limitations:
+Existing enterprise data management frameworks — including DAMA-DMBOK 2 and DCAM — exhibit three critical limitations:

-1. **No theoretical foundation** for domain decomposition — boundaries emerge from practitioner consensus, not systematic principles
+1. **No theoretical foundation** for domain decomposition
-2. **No formalized interdependencies** — frameworks provide minimal architectural guidance for implementation sequencing
+2. **No formalized interdependencies** between domains
-3. **No rigorous empirical validation** — frameworks are not tested through established scientific methods
+3. **No rigorous empirical validation**

 **META-EDM addresses these three gaps simultaneously.**